aflo7/blog/readme.md

 This project consists of
+- an admin frontend
+- a blog frontend
-- 2 frontends, and 1 backend using Node.js
+- 1 backend using Node.js

-(in progress) The focus of frontend 1 is to
+The focus of the blog frontend is to
 - allow read posts/comment to post by anyone who visits

-(done) The focus of frontend 2 is to
+The focus of the admin frontend is to
 - login/authenticate user
 - protect resources
 - persists login with JWT tokens, (up to 15 min)